NickLaughlin1/BurpSuiteGuide/README.md

   * This tab works similarly to HTTP History
 - Options
   * This tab allows you change the Proxy and Intercept settings
-  * For more detailed look at the options tab: https://portswigger.net/burp/documentation/desktop/tools/proxy/options
+  * For more information on the options tab visit: https://portswigger.net/burp/documentation/desktop/tools/proxy/options

 ### Intruder
 Burp defines the Intruder tool as a means "for automating customized attacks agains web applications.
 It is extremely powerful and configurable, and can be sued to perform a huge range of tasks, from simple brute-force guessing of web directories through to active exploitation of complex blind SQL injection vulnerabilities."
 There are many type of attacks that you can perform and ways to customize those attacks.
 This is a quick example of how you could potentially use the Intruder tool: